Backup catcher Murphy comes up clutch, Bruce hits homer No. 300 as Mariners edge Angels

 Angels slugger Mike Trout and designated hitter Shohei Ohtani, who was held out of Thursday night’s matchup against Japanese countryman Yusei Kikuchi, combined for Los Angeles’ only two runs, launching back-to-back two-out homers in the sixth.
 It was the first time this season the Angels have hit consecutive homers.

+“But, you take what you can get, there’s no rhyme or reason.
+I’ve been welcomed by a great group of guys here, and guys that have made me part of this thing, and I appreciate that.
+I don’t take that stuff for granted because you move around a lot.
+This is my fourth team now.
+It’s been a good transition.”

+Bruce became the eighth active player in the majors to record at least 300 home runs and 300 doubles in his career, joining teammate Edwin Encarnacion, among others.

-Celebrations, though, were short-lived.
-Three different relievers appeared in the eighth, and the Mariners nearly lost the lead they’d carried for four innings.
+Celebrations during the game, though, were short-lived.
+Three different relievers appeared in the eighth, and the Mariners nearly lost their lead.
 Austin Adams recorded two outs in the frame, but also walked two batters.
 Mariners manager Scott Servais called lefty Jesse Biddle in to face the left-handed hitting Ohtani.
 But, Ohtani took advantage of the matchup, and singled to left to score another run and make it 4-3.
 Biddle then walked Kole Calhoun, loading the bases.

 Servais signaled to the bullpen to grab right-hander Anthony Bass, again going for a favorable matchup, with right-handed hitter Jonathan Lucroy coming up.
 Lucroy looped a shallow fly ball that appeared it would drop in left, but Domingo Santana, who has often struggled with positioning this season, got a good enough jump to make the catch and end the jam.

+“It’s good to start off on the right foot,” Bass said.
+“I’m coming in here and I want to win ballgames.
+Whatever role they put me in, my job is to put up a zero on the board and keep runners off base, and I was thankful to do that tonight.”

 Bass returned for the ninth, and opened the inning by striking out Goodwin.
 Mariners third baseman Kyle Seager then made a charging play on David Fletcher’s soft ground ball, and narrowly tossed him out at first.
-Bass then struck out Jared Walsh on a full count to secure his first save of the season.
+Bass then struck out Jared Walsh on a full count to secure his first save of the season, and fourth of his career.

+“Bass really picked us up tonight,” Servais said.
+“Again, he hasn’t been with the ball club that long, but I like what he does.
+He doesn’t give in, he can change speeds, and he makes pitches when he has to make them.”

 Skaggs (4-5, 4.50) recorded the loss despite working seven impressive innings, and striking out eight.
 He hadn’t lost to the Mariners since 2016.